MichaelKetchel/BalanceApp/README.md

 larger groups.
 Imagine being able to tell at a glance who in your group has pitched in what?
 You live in an apartment with 5 others?
 Yeah, we wanna support that.

+I also really missed coding in React, so there's my other reason.

 ## Goals

 * Be able to tell who has contributed what at a glance.
 * Be able to intuitively support 2 to 10 or more people while still having a function UI
 * Support a single user being involved in multiple "groups" for whatever purposes you might need them for.
-* Eventually be a truely progressive web app, with support for home-screen installs and offline caching of actions.
+* Eventually be a truly progressive web app, with support for home-screen installs and offline caching of actions.
 * Make fewer Venmo transactions.
 * Stay in Balance.

 ## To-Do

 * Design a prettier UI
+  * User Photos by expenses?
+  * Shortened Names?
 * Design some nice graphs
+  * Over/under bar graph to show contributions relative to average per-person.
 * Popup/toast notifications.
 * Unit Tests
 * Add prop checking.
 * Maybe use redux for some internal state.
 Or just keep it in Firebase.
-* Concept of a group "Owner" with more powers than regular users
+* Concept of a group "Owner" with more powers than regular users.
+* Maybe some concept of being able to add a user partway through and not have them inherit responsibility for previous balance?
+  * This may involve requiring a "true-up" to exempt them.
 * Export/Import data (as an owner)
 * Optional anonymous display of other user's contributions, so you stop worrying about how much Steve has pitched in.
 * Logic to find "zero-points" so that you don't have to go waaaay back to the beginning for calculations.
 * Support taking pictures of receipts and associating them with entries
 * Categories!
 * React-Native build/support